Anteneh2121/Ecommerce-Web-APP/README.md

 # Ecommerce-web_App

-full fluged web application using python flask framework Mobile-Ecommerce Web application
+**full fluged web application using python flask framework Mobile-Ecommerce Web application
-* It An ecommerce solution for most of your electronic needs.
+*It An ecommerce solution for most of your electronic needs.
-* Students:-Anteneh Bizuneh

-* programme: ALX Software engineering

-**ALX Africa**
-Fall 20121

 **Project Overview**